-When you flip through an arts career book, you won’t find a section about artist self-care.
-Self-care is generally not associated with the technical or business skills of being an artist, but managing your health and wellness is essential to your longevity, creativity and overall success.
+When you flip through an art career book, you won’t find a section about artist self-care.
+Self-care is generally not associated with the technical or business skills of being an artist, but managing your health and wellness is essential to your longevity, creativity, and overall success.

 Studies have shown regular exercise increases creativity and inspiration.
 Feeling stuck on a project, taking a simple stroll around the neighborhood can help generate your solution.
 Regular weekly exercise has proven through scientific studies that it enhances cognitive creation.
 Walking, running, biking and yoga are aerobic activities that will help enhance your creativity, while golf, football and other game and strategy based sports are less likely to sow the creative benefit.

-Often times when we need quiet time, we need to set clear boundaries here.
-Family, studio mates, partners, phone calls and emails can all impede on our quiet time.
+Oftentimes when we need quiet time, we need to set clear boundaries here.
+Family, studio mates, partners, phone calls, and emails can all impede our quiet time.
 Communicate when you need some alone time and turn off the electronic devices.
 Think of it as a time out, where you get to rest and recharge!

-Treating yourself is the funnest way to provide self care, but probably the one we will resist the most.
-Play and fun are essential to mental and creative health but we often convince yourself its a luxury as opposed to a benefit.
+Treating yourself is the funniest way to provide self-care, but probably the one we will resist the most.
+Play and fun are essential to mental and creative health but we often convince ourselves it’s a luxury as opposed to a benefit.
 There are a variety of financial ways to do this, self indulgences do not need to be extravagant.
 Whether it be a fancy $5 mocha from your favorite local coffee shop, a small $10 of peppermint essential oil bottle to rub on your neck, or a small farmers market bouquet of flowers to have in your studio, there are very affordable ways to treat yourself.

-Self care includes making sure you are managing your health, this is the not so fun but very necessary part of your personal wellness.
-Go to regular checkups with your family physician, dentist and any other health care provider you see.
-While money can be tight and it can be easy to justify putting off an annual exam another year, managing your health each year can help make sure you have many years of art making ahead of you.
-You can take preventative measures as well as tackle any issues before they really impeded your creative lifestyle.
+Self-care includes making sure you are managing your health, this is the not-so-fun but very necessary part of your personal wellness.
+Go to regular checkups with your family physician, dentist, and any other health care provider you see.
+While money can be tight and it can be easy to justify putting off an annual exam another year, managing your health each year can help make sure you have many years of art-making ahead of you.
+You can take preventative measures as well as tackle any issues before they really impede your creative lifestyle.